 Can former-husband-and-wife Realtors Christina and Tarek El Moussa purchase a risky fixer-upper, renovate it and put it on the market without going underwater?
-In every HGTV episode over nine seasons, the Orange County, California, pair give it a try, confront seemingly insurmountable plumbing and foundation issues, frequently turn a profit — and inspire viewers with home do-it-yourself projects and an entrepreneurial real estate spirit.
+In every HGTV episode over 10 seasons, the Orange County, California, pair give it a try, confront seemingly insurmountable plumbing and foundation issues, frequently turn a profit — and inspire viewers with home do-it-yourself projects and an entrepreneurial real estate spirit.

 Desperate Landscapes (DIY Network)

 Sometimes just mowing the lawn isn't enough.
 In this straightforward DIY Network outdoor makeover show, which began in 2007, host actor-model-carpenter Jason Cameron takes on the grounds of a lucky homeowner “desperate” for a new look and provides handy ideas for viewers at home.
 Overgrown weeds, broken walkways and dead trees: Beware!

 Watch it: Desperate Landscapes on Amazon Prime (Discovery+)

 On this Canadian-American home design series, congenially competitive hosts David Visentin and Hilary Farr — he's an actor-Realtor; she's a designer and home stager — spend a half hour addressing a guest couple's issues with their existing home.
 The hosts pursue two options: renovating the property within a budget with an eye toward a sale and offering the guests an alternative to purchase.
 So, will the owners love their newly redesigned palazzo courtesy of Hilary, or sell it to buy one of David's suggested properties?
 In short: Will they love it or list it?